Ukrainians plead for Mariupol rescue; Russian advance crawls - NewsBreak

 Ukrainians plead for Mariupol rescue; Russian advance crawls

-KHARKIV, Ukraine - Ukrainian forces fought village by village Saturday to hold back a Russian advance through the country’s east, while the United Nations worked to broker a civilian evacuation from the last Ukrainian stronghold in the bombed-out ruins of the port city of Mariupol.
+KHARKIV, Ukraine — (AP) — Ukrainian forces fought village by village Saturday to hold back a Russian advance through the country’s east, while the United Nations worked to broker a civilian evacuation from the last defensive stronghold in the bombed-out ruins of the port city of Mariupol.

-Russian state news outlets reported Saturday that 25 civilians had been evacuated from the Azovstal steelworks, though there was no confirmation from the U.N. or Ukrainian officials.
-Russia's RIA Novosti news agency said 19 adults and six children were brought out of the plant, but gave no further details.
+Russian state media outlets reported Saturday that 25 civilians had been evacuated from the Azovstal steelworks, though there was no confirmation from U.N. or Ukrainian officials.
+Russia's RIA Novosti news agency said 19 adults and six children were brought out, but gave no further details.

-Video and images from inside the plant, shared with The Associated Press by two Ukrainian women who said their husbands are among the fighters refusing to surrender there, showed unidentified wounded men with stained bandages in need of changing; others had open wounds or amputated limbs.
+Video and images from inside the plant, shared with The Associated Press by two Ukrainian women who said their husbands are among the fighters refusing to surrender there, showed unidentified men with stained bandages; others had open wounds or amputated limbs.

 A skeleton medical staff was treating at least 600 wounded people, said the women, who identified their husbands as members of the Azov Regiment of Ukraine’s National Guard.
 Some of the wounds were rotting with gangrene, they said.

-In the video the women shared, the wounded men tell the camera they eat once a day and share as little as 1.5 liters (50 ounces) of water a day among four.
-Supplies inside the surrounded facility are depleted, they said.
+In the video the men said that they eat just once daily and share as little as 1.5 liters (50 ounces) of water a day among four people, and that supplies inside the besieged facility are depleted.

-The AP could not independently verify the date and location of the footage, which the women said was taken in the last week in the warren of passageways beneath the steel mill.
+The AP could not independently verify the date and location of the video, which the women said was taken in the last week in the warren of passageways beneath the plant.

-One shirtless man spoke in obvious pain as he described his wounds: two broken ribs, a punctured lung and a dislocated arm that “was hanging on the flesh.”
+One shirtless man appeared to be in pain as he described his wounds: two broken ribs, a punctured lung and a dislocated arm that “was hanging on the flesh.”

 In other developments:

+— Lines formed at gas stations in Kyiv, Dnipro and other cities as Ukraine faced fuel shortages because Russia has destroyed its fuel infrastructure and blocked ports, President Volodymyr Zelenskyy said in his Friday address.
+He said there were “no immediate solutions" to the shortages, but hoped the situation would improve in the next week or two.

-- The bodies of three men were found buried in a forest not far from the Kyiv suburb of Bucha, the head of Kyiv’s regional police force said.
+— The bodies of three men were found buried in a forest near the Kyiv suburb of Bucha, the head of Kyiv’s regional police force said.
 The men, whose bodies were found Friday, had been tortured before they were shot in the head, Andriy Nebytov wrote on Facebook.
 Ukrainian officials have alleged that retreating Russian troops carried out mass killings of civilians in Bucha.

-- Russian Foreign Minister Sergey Lavrov said in an interview that Russian and Ukrainian negotiators talk “almost every day.”
-However, he told Chinese state news agency Xinhua that “progress has not been easy.”
+— Russian Foreign Minister Sergey Lavrov said in an interview that Russian and Ukrainian negotiators talk “almost every day.”
+However, he told Chinese state news agency Xinhua, “progress has not been easy.”

-- Two buses that went to evacuate residents from the town of Popasna in eastern Ukrainewere fired upon, and contact with the organizers was lost, Mayor Nikolai Khanatov said.
-“We know that (the buses) reached the town and then came under fire from an enemy sabotage and reconnaissance group,” Khanatov said.
+— Two buses sent to evacuate residents from the eastern town of Popasna were fired upon, and contact with the organizers was lost, Mayor Nikolai Khanatov said: “We know that (the buses) reached the town and then came under fire from an enemy sabotage and reconnaissance group.”

-Getting a full picture of the unfolding battle in the east has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
-Both Ukraine and the Moscow-backed rebels fighting in the east also have introduced tight restrictions on reporting from the combat zone.
+Getting a full picture of the unfolding battle in eastern Ukraine has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
+Also, both Ukraine and the Moscow-backed rebels have introduced tight restrictions on reporting from the combat zone.

-But Western military analysts suggested that Moscow’s offensive in the eastern Donbas region, which includes Mariupol, was going much slower than planned.
-So far, Russia’s troops and Moscow-backed separatist forces appeared to have made only minor gains in the month since Moscow said it would focus its military strength in eastern Ukraine.
+But Western military analysts suggested that Moscow’s offensive in the Donbas region, which includes Mariupol, was going much slower than planned.
+So far, Russia’s troops and the separatists appeared to have made only minor gains in the month since Moscow said it would focus its military strength in the east.

-With plenty of firepower still in reserve, Russia’s promised offensive still could intensify and overrun the Ukrainians.
-Overall, the Russian army has an estimated 900,000 active-duty personnel.
-Russia also has a much larger air force and navy than Ukraine.
+With plenty of firepower still in reserve, Russia’s offensive still could intensify and overrun the Ukrainians.
+Overall the Russian army has an estimated 900,000 active-duty personnel.
+Russia also has a much larger air force and navy.

 Hundreds of millions of dollars in military assistance has flowed into Ukraine since the war began, but Russia's vast armories mean Ukraine's needs are nearly inexhaustible.

-“We need an unlimited number of weapons," Ukrainian Defence Ministry spokesman Col. Oleksandr Motuzyanyk said.

-In Mariupol, city officials have described dire shortages of food, water and medicine.
-U.N. humanitarian spokesman Saviano Abre said the world organization was negotiating with authorities in Moscow and Kyiv but that he could not not provide details of the ongoing evacuation effort "because of the complexity and fluidity of the operation.”
+Mariupol officials have described dire shortages of food, water and medicine.
+U.N. humanitarian spokesman Saviano Abreu said the world organization was negotiating with authorities in Moscow and Kyiv, but he could not provide details of the ongoing evacuation effort "because of the complexity and fluidity of the operation.”

-"There is, right now, ongoing, high-level engagements with all the governments, Russia and Ukraine, to make sure that you can save civilians and support the evacuation of civilians from the plant,” Abreu told the AP.
-He would not confirm video posted on social media that claimed to show U.N.-marked vehicles in Mariupol.
+“There is, right now, ongoing, high-level engagements with all the governments, Russia and Ukraine, to make sure that you can save civilians and support the evacuation of civilians from the plant,” Abreu told AP.
+He would not confirm video posted on social media purportedly showing U.N.-marked vehicles in Mariupol.

 Ukraine has blamed the failure of numerous previous evacuation attempts on continued Russian shelling.

 The ferocity of the fighting has stunned the world.
-In the U.S., Pentagon press secretary John Kirby grew emotional Friday as he discussed the “brutality” and “depravity” of the invasion ordered by Russian President Vladimir Putin.
+In the U.S., Pentagon press secretary John Kirby grew emotional Friday as he discussed the invasion ordered by Russian President Vladimir Putin.

 “It’s hard to look at what he’s doing in Ukraine, what his forces are doing in Ukraine, and think that any ethical, moral individual could justify that,” Kirby, a retired rear admiral, told reporters.
 “It’s difficult to look at some of the images and imagine that any well-thinking, serious, mature leader would do that.
 So, I can’t talk to his psychology.
 But I think we can all speak to his depravity.”